eladnoor/equilibrator-api/README.md

 # equilibrator-api

 A command-line API with minimal dependencies for calculation of standard thermodynamic potentials of biochemical reactions using the data found on [eQuilibrator](http://equilibrator.weizmann.ac.il/).
+Does not require any network connections.

 # Current Features

 * Example scripts for singleton and bulk calculations.
-* Calculation of standard Gibbs potentials of reactions.
+* Calculation of standard Gibbs potentials of reactions (together with confidence intervals).
 * Calculation of standard reduction potentials of half-cells.

+To access more advanced features, such as adding new compounds that are not available in the KEGG database, try using our full-blown [Component Contribution](https://github.com/eladnoor/component-contribution) package.

+# Cite us

+If you plan to use results from equilibrator-api in a scientific publication, please cite our paper:

+Noor E, Haraldsdóttir HS, Milo R, Fleming RMT.
+Consistent estimation of Gibbs energy using component contributions.
+PLoS Comput Biol.
+2013;9: e1003098.

 # Example Usage

 Import the API and create an instance.
 Creating the EquilibratorAPI class instance reads all the data that is used to calculate thermodynamic potentials of reactions.

 ```python
 from equilibrator_api import EquilibratorAPI, Reaction